Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 }
 ```

-> Note: the restriction on suspeding function invocation will be lifted in the future and
+> Note: the restriction on suspending function invocation will be lifted in the future and
 `suspending{}` coroutine builder in this example will not be required.

 The corresponding async-style functions compose in this way: